 Incorporate a daily gratitude practice into your routine.
 Reflecting on your gratitude can shift your mindset, reduce stress, and enhance your overall well-being.

-Following these tips can positively impact your weight loss journey as you start to feel better about yourself, your body, and mind.
+Following these tips can positively impact your weight loss journey as you start to feel better about yourself, your body, and your mind.
 And once your stress levels are reduced, you can automatically lose weight more easily!